KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Localization-Article.md

                 ![Locale Context Menu](localecontextmenu-space)
             }
             @Column {
-                The ``KeyboardView`` spacebar can be configured to open the locale context menu, based on ``KeyboardContext/spaceLongPressBehavior``.
+                The ``KeyboardView`` spacebar can be configured to open the locale context menu, based on ``KeyboardSettings/spaceLongPressBehavior``.

-                Set it to ``Keyboard/SpaceLongPressBehavior/openLocaleContextMenu`` to make it open the menu when it's long pressed, instead of moving the input cursor.
+                Set the behavior to ``Keyboard/SpaceLongPressBehavior/openLocaleContextMenu`` to make it open a context menu instead of moving the input cursor.

-                Set it to ``Keyboard/SpaceLongPressBehavior/moveInputCursorWithLocaleSwitcher`` to add a trailing label that opens the menu while the rest of the spacebar can still move the input cursor.
+                You can also a ``KeyboardSettings/spaceTrailingAction`` to add a locale context menu to the spacebar and keep its cursor move capabilities.
             }
         }
     }